Donald-Berthelsen/CS4348-Proj3/devlog.md

 If things go smoothly the remaining work shouldn't take too long However judging by how this session went, I'm not sure that will be the case Regardless, I have a clear idea of what remains to be done and now I just need to follow through

+[12/10/25 9:45 pm]
+I am now beginning session 3 with roughly 2 hours left to finish the project If things go smoothly this will be enough time
+In the interest of saving time, I'll be making less frequent commits The current goal is full functionality, extra things can come after that

+First I need to implement load, this should be simple enough As it happens, I have code for reading a csv from my databases project I should be able to use this

+Load works fine, but insertion doesn't put the values at the correct location Instead it is putting it at the end of the block
+Some tweaking fixed this, although I don't know why But it works for now, and that is good enough